evertvorster/dynamic-power-daemon/PROJECT_SUMMARY.md

 It adjusts `powerprofilesctl` / `asusctl` modes based on **CPU load, power source, user overrides, and running processes**, while exposing a DBus API and a Qt tray UI.

+## Comment Preservation

+Inline comments added by the maintainer during code reviews are **canonical documentation**.
+**Do not remove them.** If a comment becomes outdated, update it so the original intent remains clear.
 ---

 ## 2. Current Repository Layout